Umstead Park United Church of Christ: History

 In November 2019 the church provided the space for a forum organized by the national Latino advocacy organization Mijente where then presidential candidate Elizabeth Warren spoke and was questioned about ICE and deportation.

-In March 2021 US immigration policies eased sufficiently so that sanctuary was no longer necessary for the undocumented 42 year old immigrant who had been living at the church for over three years.
+In March 2021 US immigration policies eased sufficiently so that sanctuary was no longer necessary for the undocumented 42-year-old immigrant who had been living at the church for over three years.
 A total of 71 undocumented immigrants fled to churches in the wake of former President Donald Trump's harsh immigration crackdown.
 About 22 remain, according to Church World Service, which has tracked the publicly known cases.
 They have formed what is sometimes called the “New Sanctuary movement.”

+In February 2025, more than two dozen religious groups, including the North Carolina Council of Churches, filed a lawsuit against the Department of Homeland Security challenging the Trump administration’s reversal of a policy that barred Immigration and Customs Enforcement from conducting raids at houses of worship.
+Umstead Park UCC is a member of the NC Council of Churches.